Free LPI 702-100 Exam Actual Questions & Explanations

 702-100 Exam Syllabus & Core Topics

-Use this topic map to guide your study for LPI 702-100 (Linux Professional Institute BSD Specialist) within the BSD Specialist path.
+Use this topic map to guide your study for LPI 702-100 (Linux Professional Institute BSD Specialist (version 1.0)) within the BSD Specialist path.

-• Storage Devices and BSD Filesystems: You will need to partition disks, create and manage UFS and ZFS filesystems, configure RAID arrays, and optimize storage performance for different workload types.
+• Storage Devices and BSD Filesystems: Partition disks, create and manage UFS and ZFS filesystems, configure mount points, and troubleshoot storage-related issues in production.

 Question Formats & What They Test

-The 702-100 exam uses a mix of question types to assess both theoretical knowledge and practical problem-solving ability.
-Questions progress in difficulty and reflect real-world scenarios you'll encounter as a BSD administrator.
+The 702-100 exam uses multiple-choice and scenario-based questions to assess both theoretical knowledge and practical problem-solving ability.
+Questions progress in difficulty and reflect real-world BSD administration tasks.

-• Scenario-Based Items: Present realistic system administration challenges, such as diagnosing a failed filesystem, optimizing storage allocation, or resolving network connectivity, and ask you to select the best solution or troubleshooting step.
+• Scenario-based items: Present realistic situations such as troubleshooting a failed service, optimizing storage allocation, or securing a network interface; you select the best solution from available options.

-Questions are designed to reward practical reasoning and hands-on familiarity with BSD tools and concepts, not memorization alone.
+The exam emphasizes practical reasoning and hands-on familiarity with BSD tools and workflows.

 Preparation Guidance

-• Organize your study into five weekly blocks, each focused on one core topic: BSD Installation and Software Management, Storage Devices and BSD Filesystems, Basic BSD System Administration, Basic BSD Network Administration, and Basic Unix Skills.
-Track progress and revisit weak areas before moving forward.
+• Map BSD Installation and Software Management, Storage Devices and BSD Filesystems, Basic BSD System Administration, Basic BSD Network Administration, and Basic Unix Skills to weekly study blocks; track your progress weekly.

-• Take a timed mini mock exam (30-45 minutes) one week before your test date to build pacing confidence and identify any remaining gaps.
+• Complete a timed mini mock exam one week before your test date to assess pacing, identify remaining weak areas, and reduce test anxiety.

 Explore other LPI certifications: view all LPI exams.